-The Society of '91 is a year-long leadership certificate program run by the Office of Student Affairs.
-It is founded on the premise that those who would be great are those who are schooled to serve.
-In this way, the program helps students live into the College's mission of becoming good men and good citizens.
+The Society of '91 is a year-long leadership certificate program inspired by the lives of eight members of the Class of 1791 who modeled greatness, leadership, and service.
+In their college years, these men represented not greatness, but the potential for greatness founded on the belief that those who would be great are those who are schooled to serve.

 Members of the Society of '91 meet twice a month for specially designed classes and experiences led by staff and faculty.
 These sessions are meant to equip them with the skills, information, and self-knowledge to: